UI/UX Designer on Life Eater

 Closing thoughts

 And voilà!
-Thanks so much to Strange Scaffold, the Life Eater team for being lovely to work with, and Xalavier for taking a chance on me on this project.
-It was my first time working on a commercial game, and as part of a team at a game studio, and I learnt so much about so many things during it!
+Thanks so much to Strange Scaffold, the Life Eater team for being lovely to work with, and special thanks to Xalavier for taking a chance on me on this project.
+It was my first time working on a commercial game, and as part of a team at a game studio.
+I learnt so much about so many things during it!

-There was a really cool moment after release, when I was randomly on YouTube's Trending Games tab (which doesn't exist anymore, RIP), and noticed a Markiplier video that had an awfully familiar thumbnail.
-I then realised it was his playthrough of Life Eater!
+There was a really cool moment after release when I was randomly scrolling YouTube's Trending Games tab (which doesn't exist anymore, RIP), and noticed a Markiplier video that had an awfully familiar thumbnail.
+It was a playthrough of Life Eater!
 A game I worked on, on the YouTube Trending tab (RIP)!
-I had somehow missed the Strange Scaffold Discord message about this, and it was so nice to encounter the video purely by chance and have the genuine realisation moment of what it was!
+I had somehow missed the Strange Scaffold Discord message about this, and it was so nice to encounter the video purely by chance and have the genuine realisation moment!

 If you're interested in Life Eater: